 Total Pageviews

 "Wow, Uncle Genome," said an unexpected voice.
-"You look like something the cat dragged in after a big night out with the neighborhood raccoons."
+"You look like something the cat dragged in the morning after the raccoons had their fun with you."

 "Lupe!"
 I said.
 "I'm surprisingly happy to see you."